cgrace0044/pp4_zaragoza_restaurants/README.md

 - As a site owner I can monitor contact requests via a database so that I can keep track of contact requests.
 - As a site owner I can mark each contact request as read once complete so that I can keep track of my progress.

+#### EPIC | Celebrate Restaurant Reviews
+- As a Site User I can like or unlike a restaurant review so that I can interact with posts
+- As a Site User I can add/remove restaurants from my favourites so that I can be reminded which restaurants I like

 ### Design
 When picking the colours for the website I researched a number of food blogs.
 I noticed that on the majority of these websites minimal colour was used.
 This allows the images of the food to really shine.